BLOG

 How can I fund professional training in Canada?

-Several government funding mechanisms are available to Canadian workers seeking to upskill.
-The Canada Training Benefit provides a refundable CAD 250 annual credit (up to CAD 5,000 lifetime) toward eligible training costs.
-The Sectoral Workforce Solutions Program and Upskilling for Industry Initiative fund employer-led training in high-demand sectors.
-Provincial programmes such as Ontario's Second Career and Skills Advance Ontario, BC's Skills Training for Employment, and Quebec's Emploi-Quebec subsidies provide additional support.
-Many post-secondary institutions and industry certifying bodies also offer employer-sponsored pathways, particularly for Red Seal trades, cybersecurity certifications, and project management credentials.
+The Canada Training Benefit provides a refundable CAD 250 annual credit (up to CAD 5,000 lifetime) toward eligible training.
+The Sectoral Workforce Solutions Program and Upskilling for Industry Initiative fund employer-led training.
+Provincial programmes such as Ontario's Second Career, BC's Skills Training for Employment, and Quebec's Emploi-Quebec subsidies provide additional support.
+Many certifying bodies also offer employer-sponsored pathways for Red Seal trades, cybersecurity, and project management credentials.

 What salary can I expect working in cybersecurity in Canada?

-Cybersecurity professionals in Canada earn CAD 85,000 to 150,000 per year depending on experience, specialisation, and sector.
-Entry-level security analysts with COMPTIA Security+ or equivalent credentials typically start at CAD 65,000 to 80,000.
-Penetration testers and threat intelligence analysts with three to five years of experience earn CAD 95,000 to 125,000.
-Senior cloud security architects and CISO-track professionals at major financial institutions, telcos, and government agencies earn above CAD 150,000, with total compensation including bonus regularly exceeding CAD 200,000.
-CISSP, CISM, and OSCP certifications are the most consistently valued credentials across Canadian employers.
+Cybersecurity professionals in Canada earn CAD 85,000 to 150,000 per year depending on experience and sector.
+Entry-level analysts start at CAD 65,000 to 80,000.
+Penetration testers and threat intelligence analysts with three to five years earn CAD 95,000 to 125,000.
+Senior cloud security architects and CISO-track professionals at major institutions earn above CAD 150,000, with total compensation regularly exceeding CAD 200,000.
+CISSP, CISM, and OSCP certifications are the most consistently valued credentials.

 Conclusion

 Canada's skills landscape in 2025 is defined by the scale of the gaps and the scale of the opportunity they represent.
-A country simultaneously building hundreds of thousands of new homes, expanding clean energy infrastructure, digitalising its healthcare system, training its workforce in AI, and protecting its critical systems from cyber threats needs professionals who are equipped to contribute meaningfully to each of these missions.
-The demand is there.
-The investment is there.
-The missing ingredient is skilled people.
+A country simultaneously building hundreds of thousands of new homes, expanding clean energy infrastructure, digitalising its healthcare system, training its workforce in AI, and protecting its critical systems from cyber threats needs professionals equipped to contribute to each of these missions.

 Explore High-impact instructor-led training for your teams.